 - Leave my electronics at home.

 - Know and follow the rules of the program.

 - Have lots of fun, learn, grow, and have a great time!

 - Guidance focuses on the expected, appropriate behavior, rather than on the negative, inappropriate behavior.

 - Guidance is a process of teaching, learning and positive reinforcement.

-- Set developmentally appropriate guidelines for campers.
+- Set developmentally appropriate guidelines for participants.

 - Verbal abuse or name calling is not permitted.
 Guidance will not be associated with food, rest or toilet training.

 - Corporal (physical) punishment will never be allowed.